ytpor/springboot-challenge/README.md

 As our MySQL, Redis, RabbitMQ and MinIO runs in Docker, we can access services using their `container_name`.

 ```
 # Update these value and create a new path.
-Take note of 'dev'
+Take note of 'prod'
-bao kv put secret/springboot-challenge/dev \
+bao kv put secret/springboot-challenge/prod \
     ...
     minio.url="http://minio:9000" \
     spring.data.redis.host="redis" \